thuang-power/thuang-power.github.io/_pages/about.md

 [Dec.
 2022] Our paper titled "Accelerating the Electric Grid Carbon Neutral Transition through Domain-tailored Artificial Intelligence" has been accepted by *Pattern (Cell Press)*.

 [Nov.
 2022] Our paper titled "On an Information and Control Architecture for Future Electric Energy Systems" has been accepted by *Proceedings of the IEEE*. [[Arxiv](https://arxiv.org/pdf/2206.00160.pdf)]

+[Nov.
+2022] Dr. Huang was invited to give a talk at the [MAE Seminar Series organized by UCSD](https://mae.ucsd.edu/seminar/2023/cyber-physical-anomaly-management-massively-digitized-power-systems).

 [Jun.
 2022] Our paper titled "Massively Digitized Power Grid: Opportunities and Challenges from Use-inspired AI" has been accepted by *Proceedings of the IEEE*. [[Arxiv](https://arxiv.org/pdf/2205.05180.pdf)]